Skip to content

 Why Family Stories Fade

+The "someone else will remember" assumption.
 One of the most common reasons stories disappear is that everyone assumes someone else in the family is keeping track.
 Your aunt thinks your mother remembers Grandpa's war stories.
 Your mother thinks your uncle has the details.
 Your uncle thinks it's all in that box of letters in the attic.
 Meanwhile, no one has actually sat down to capture any of it.
+When the last person who lived the experience passes away, the stories go with them.

 What Gets Lost When Stories Disappear